SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 Shorthand Getter and Setter Declarations
 ________________________________________

-A computed property's getter can be written without the ``get`` keyword if the getter comes before the setter.
+A computed property's getter can be written without the ``get`` keyword, if the getter comes before the setter.
 Additionally, if a computed property's setter does not define a name for the new value to be set,